scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 - **inline** equation in-line (e.g., inline information entropy equation)

 Another example of a verb starting a voice trigger is the command `display  <equation name>`.
-This command is used in markdown cells to insert equations in the display mode of LaTeX in Markdown cells.
+This command is used in Markdown cells to insert equations in the display mode of LaTeX in Markdown cells.
 For example, the voice trigger `display the electron density equation` is shown in the transcription of a Zoom video in figure 1A .
-This is followed by the image in the middle that shows the tax replacement in the form of a LaTeX equation in the display mode.
+This is followed by the image in the middle that shows the text replacement in the form of a LaTeX equation in the display mode.
 This image is followed by the resulting markdown cell after it is rendered.

-Likewise, the command `inline <equation name>` is used to insert equations in sections of prose in markdown cells.
+Likewise, the command `inline <equation name>` is used to insert equations in sections of prose in Markdown cells.
-We have made available voice-snippet libraries of equations commonly found in machine learning, statistics, Bayesian data analysis, physics, chemistry, biophysics, structural biology, and data science.
+We have made available voice-triggered snippet libraries of equations commonly found in machine learning, statistics, Bayesian data analysis, physics, chemistry, biophysics, structural biology, and data science.
 These libraries are incomplete, but they can provide a source of inspiration.
 They can also be used as templates for making new libraries for one's particular domain.

 Some voice triggers start with a noun.
 For example, the voice trigger `URL` is used to insert URLs for important websites.
-Another example involves the use of the noun `list` in the voice trigger  as in `list <matplotlib color codes>` to generate the list of the color codes used in Matplotlib plots.
+Another example involves the use of the noun `list` in the voice trigger  as in `list matplotlib color codes` to generate the list of the color codes used in Matplotlib plots.
 This kind of information is useful when developing plots with Matplotlib because it can save you the trouble looking up this information: The software documentation will literally be at the tip of your tongue.
-Although the documentation is quite accessible, it takes much longer to find information on the Web than is commonly admitted.
-Likewise, each Web search for information goes down a path that is filled with attention-grabbing distractions that can easily led one to be sidetracked from their original task.

-We have developed a library specifically for the flavor of Markdown utilized in Jupyter notebooks.
-This library can be utilized to use voice commands to insert the appropriate Markdown code in Markdown cells.
-We have included a library for LaTeX because these documents can be composed in tex files that are being edited by Jupyter Lab.
-We have also included a library for the Markedly Structured Text markdown (MyST markdown) that is being developed to integrate the output from Jupyter notebooks into scientific publishing.

 The markup language code is inserted by using the verb *insert* followed by the markup language name and the name of the code.
 For example, the command `insert markdown itemized list` will insert five vertically aligned dashes to start an itemized list.
 The command `insert latex itemized list` will insert the corresponding code for an itemized list in LaTeX.

+We have developed a library specifically for the flavor of Markdown utilized in Jupyter notebooks.
+This library is used to insert the appropriate Markdown code in Markdown cells.

+We have included a library for LaTeX because tex files can be edited by Jupyter Lab.

+We have also included a library for the Markedly Structured Text markdown (MyST markdown) that is being developed to integrate the output from Jupyter notebooks into scientific publishing.

 We have not figured out how to use voice commands to advance the cursor to sites where edits should be made Voice commands can be utilized in some of the automated speech recognition software for the purpose of moving the cursor forward or backwards and for the purpose of selecting replacing words.
 We have left the markup associated with the yasnippet snippet libraries in place to serve as a benchmark for users to recognize the sites that should be considered for modification to customize the snippet for their purpose.

 ### Libraries for code cells

-The libraries for code-cells utilize the ``insert'' command to insert chunks of Python code.
+The libraries for code-cells utilize the `insert` command to insert chunks of Python code.
 We try to avoid making voice commands for small fragments of code that might fit on a single line.
 An exception to this was the inclusion of a collection of one liners that are in the form of several kinds of comprehensions.
 As mentioned above, we have developed chunks of code for the purpose of performing specific functions.